 - The P4P initiative focuses on improving the measurable quality of care for Medicaid members.
 Its current scope includes Managed Care Organizations (MCOs, also referred to as HMOs), with applicable capitation withholds that can be earned back by HMOs based on their performance relative to quality targets for various measures applicable to them.
 These measures relate to specific areas that DHS wants to emphasize, while balancing the total number of measures in P4P.
-DHS continues to move from Process-only measures to a combination of Process and Outcome measures e.g., from HbA1c testing to HbA1c Control, related to diabetes care. - The CR initiative focuses on providing DHS healthcare quality data for a broad set of conditions and related measures.
-It does not include a withhold though requires HMOs to report data on specific quality measures, and imposes financial penalties for not reporting results.
+DHS continues to move from Process-only measures to a combination of Process and Outcome measures e.g., from HbA1c testing to HbA1c Control, related to diabetes care. - The CR initiative focuses on providing DHS healthcare quality data for a broad set of conditions and measures which are related to Medicaid Core Sets published by CMS.
+It does not include a withhold but requires HMOs to report data on specific quality measures, and imposes financial penalties for not reporting results.
 Select Core Measures may also have performance targets based on state-wide performance compared with national benchmarks, with flat financial penalties for not meeting those targets.